Scenic collage of top attractions in Galveston, Texas, featuring a Ferris wheel, roller coaster, historic buildings, and beachfront views.

 Bishop’s Palace

-Okay, so if you’re into history or just love exploring beautiful old buildings, you absolutely have to check out the Bishop’s Palace.
-This place is a true gem in Galveston, and honestly, it’s one of the most stunning historic homes I’ve ever seen.
+If you’re into history or just love exploring beautiful old architecture, then you absolutely have to check out Bishop’s Palace.

 Galveston Naval Museum